-The proposed project on State Route 12 in Sacramento County would install a concrete median barrier, widen the inside shoulders to standard width, and extend or repair existing culverts.
-This proposed work would be on existing structures which may have thermoplastic paint containing lead and treated wood waste.
+The project on State Route 12 in Sacramento County would install a concrete median barrier, widen the inside shoulders to standard width, and extend or repair existing culverts.
+This work would be on existing structures which may have thermoplastic paint containing lead and treated wood waste.
+Aerially deposited lead (ADL) from the historical use of leaded gasoline, exists along roadways throughout California.
 The testing results of other Caltrans projects in the area were reviewed.
+The project is not located within or impacting any sites on the California State Water Resources Control Board Cortese List.

-It is anticipated that nonhazardous and unregulated levels of aerially deposited lead (ADL) would occur in excavated or disturbed soil.
-Whether the project would have excess soil or whether all excavated soil can be reused or remain on-site without off-site disposal will be determined by Design during Phase 1 and if the proposed Build Alternative has been chosen.
-The proposed project is not located within or impacting any sites on the California State Water Resources Control Board Cortese List.
+It is anticipated that nonhazardous and unregulated levels of ADL would occur in excavated or disturbed soil.
+Whether the project would have excess soil or whether all excavated soil can be reused or remain on-site without off-site disposal would be determined by Design during Phase 1 and if the Build Alternative has been chosen.
+The implementation of Caltrans Standards Measures and Best Management Practices (Section 1.6) and Caltrans Standard Specifications would address potential hazards from the presence of ADL, removal of traffic striping, or treated wood waste.